YeFiseha/leaflet_challenge/README.md

 # First, Get the dataset.

-The GeoJSON Summary Format (usgs.gov) page I used to choose a dataset to visualize.
+The GeoJSON Summary Format (usgs.gov) page is used to choose a dataset to visualize.

 # Second, Import and visualize the data.